DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Due care is ✏️doing the right action at the right time.
   - exercise reasonable security measures to protect assets
   - Due care is the ✏️continued application of a security structure onto the IT infrastructure of an organization.
+  - Due care also includes periodic security audits
+  - The due care principle states that an individual should 🧠react in a situation using the same level of care that would be expected from any reasonable person.
+It is a very broad standard.
   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
   - ***The Prudent Man Rule*** requires that a fiduciary, such as a senior executives and trustee, act with the care, skill, prudence, and diligence that a prudent person acting in a like capacity would use.
 FOrmalised by the Federal Sentencing Guidelines released in 1991 provided punishment guidelines to help federal judges interpret computer crime laws.